dodoas/specdiff/README.md

 end
 ```

+### WebMock

-The webmock patch should make webmock show diffs from the specdiff gem when
+The webmock patch should make webmock show request body diffs by using the
-stubs mismatch.
+specdiff gem when stubs mismatch.
+It only applies to request bodies.

 ### Direct usage